zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/04-sinhala-google.md

 Chaksur consciousness removes racism from the animal itself through imagery Does.
 Eliminates the pain of illness and death.
 Mourning (mourning) Suffering (Physical grief) removes grief, tactical suffering.
-He was sinful The other is holy. ”The other is impure
+He was sinful The other is holy.
+"The other is impure
 The Four Noble Truths, except the Four Satipatthnas Samyak forces all the four limbs except the head and the senses Dhammas except Bodhisattva Dhammas except Aryanya Eightfold Path